Last updated: 19 January 2021

 Passed in 2004, the Intelligence Reform and Terrorism Prevention Act required rapid acceleration of the implementation of an automated biometric entry/exit system.

 In the same year, US-VISIT began collecting biometric data on aliens entering the U.S. at 115 air and 14 seaports of entry.
 By 2015, this had been extended to collecting such data on all aliens entering the US at all points of entry.
 Subsequent years have witnessed further study of, and investment in, biometric exit systems.

 As already noted, 2013 saw the creation of OBIM and the evolution of US-VISIT into IDENT.

 What next for IDENT?

-But even before, government authorities were committed to more intensive use of biometric identification in general, and the IDENT system in particular.
+And government authorities are committed to more intensive use of biometric identification in general and the IDENT system.